sebastianjayababu-code/Sales-Analysis-and-Dashboard/README.md

-# LegalEase Company, Superstore Sales-Analysis-and-Dashboard
+# Recheck LegalEase Company, Superstore Sales-Analysis-and-Dashboard
 ## Project Objective
-The  wants to create an annual sales report for 2025.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.
+The LegalEase Company wants to create an annual sales report for establishing the outlet performance.
+So that, the owner of the LegalEase Company can understand their outlets performance and grow more sales.

 ## Dataset
 paste code here

 ## Questions (KPIs)
-- Compare the sales and orders using single chart.
+- Compare the sales of items
+- Which type of supermartket is contributing maximum to the sales?
+- Bring out Highest selling items?
-- Which month got the highest sales and orders?
+- Which outlet got the highest sales and orders till date?
-- Who purchased more - Men or Women?
-- What are different order status in 2022?
-- List top 10 states contributingto the sales?
-- Relation between age and gender based on number of orders.
-- Which Channel is contributing maximum to the sales?
+- What is the total MRP of per item category?
-- Highest selling category?
+- Total net weight of per item category?
-- Percentage of Total Orders delivered
-- Dashboard Interaction
+- Dashboard Interaction (Paste code here)

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.